Open post

 Leadville Railroad – scenic train rides

 Daily trips include a 2.5-hour round trip to and from the Leadville station.
-Special trips are offered throughout the year, like the summer Wildflower Special Train, which includes a guided hike through some of Colorado’s most beautiful and colorful parts.
-There’s also the Devil’s Tail BBQ ride, which is a train ride that passes through spectacular scenery and includes great food and drinks along the way.
+Special trips are offered throughout the year, like the summer Wildflower Special Train, which consists of a guided hike through some of Colorado’s most beautiful and colorful parts.
+There’s also the Devil’s Tail BBQ ride, a train ride that passes through spectacular scenery and includes excellent food and drinks.
 The Leadville Train offers adventure packages combining the train ride with activities like zip lining or white water rafting.

 Alpenglow Adventure Scenic Train Tours